On this page you will find your key legal rights on working hours. This includes overtime, rest breaks and the maximum hours you can be asked to work.

 This includes possible adjustments to your working hours such as changing your start time, allowing extra breaks, reduced hours or a period of disability leave to enable you to adjust to a disability.

-Beware sham ‘self-employment’ arrangements, designed to force you to lose out on key worker rights such as your right to rest breaks and statutory limits on your working time.
+Beware bogus ‘self-employment’ arrangements, designed to force you to lose out on key worker rights such as your right to rest breaks and statutory limits on your working time.

 To be genuinely self-employed, you should be running your own business, marketing your services as a physiotherapist on an arms-length basis to your own customers and clients.